MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 #### Azure Function - Service Bus Trigger

 Generate an Azure Function from a Service Bus queue trigger from the following documentation was followed to define the function trigger from the service bus.
-[Identity Based Functions Tutorial](https://learn.microsoft.com/azure/azure-functions/functions-identity-based-connections-tutorial-2) The documentation also showcases how to setup a managed identity.
-This guidance will be useful for the azure function to get triggered from the service bus when a message has been added to the queue.
+[Identity Based Functions Tutorial](https://learn.microsoft.com/azure/azure-functions/functions-identity-based-connections-tutorial-2) The documentation also showcases how to set up a managed identity.
+This guidance is useful for the Azure function to get triggered from the service bus when a message has been added to the queue.
 The managed identity will also be utilized when we place a message into a different queue (for demo purposes, the same function was used to push the message through).

 In your newly created service bus namespace, select Access Control (IAM).
 The control plane is where you can view and configure who has access to the resource.